peopleware/openapi/resource/relations.md

 content that is readily available within that backend service (participating entities that are available in the same service) and only adds references for content that must be fetched from another service.
 A data structure could be created to handle this in a transparent way.

+This is the approach that we will follow.
+The `search-document` is extended with the field `referencedContent`.
+This field contains an object.
+The value of each property of this object is a (versioned) `href` to a `search-document`.
+The `content` object that is retrieved from the original `search-document` must be enriched with properties matching the properties of `referencedContent`.
+The value of these properties must be the value of the `content` of the referenced `search-document`.
+Aside from that, for each `search-document` in `referencedContent`, both the `exact` and `fuzzy` fields must be taken and added to the `exact` and `fuzzy` fields of the original `search-document`.

+To summarize, the `referencedContent` must be merged in the original `search-document` that can then be used as the base for the new search record in the index.
+The `exact` and `fuzzy` terms in the referenced `search-document`s must be added in the original `exact` and `fuzzy` terms, and the `content` from the original must be enriched with the `content` of the referenced `search-document`s.